 Ivan Colagè

-Head of editorial staff and researcher at the DISF Center.
-PhD in History of Religions at La Sapienza University of Rome.
+Head of editorial staff at the DISF Center.
+Philosophy major at Pontifical Antonianum University.

 Stefano Oliva